 This goes back to supply and demand.
 It is common to suggest tax cuts for individuals and businesses, putting more money in your pocket.
 The intent is that you use that money to either grow your business or spend more discretionary income on goods and services.

-More often than not, the amount of money the government spends is more than the money it takes in.
+More often than not, the government spends more than it brings in.
 This creates a budget deficit.
-For fiscal year 2020, the Congressional Budget Office projects a federal government budget deficit of around $1 trillion.

 Because it dictates federal spending, the federal budget is one of the seven factors of how the U.S. economy works.

-The federal government attempts to control inflation by enacting different monetary policies.
+One thing the federal government can do to help control inflation is enact different monetary policies.

-The downside is when the rate is too low, economic expansion can grow too quickly, causing inflation.
-This is when the Fed will raise rates to force you to not spend as freely, thus slowing down the rapid growth.
+The downside is when the rate is too low, economic expansion can happen too fast, causing inflation.
+This is when the Fed will raise rates so you won’t spend as freely, thus slowing down the rapid growth.

-Because of their ability to spur or pull back growth, fed fund rates are one of the seven factors of how the U.S. economy works.
+These fed fund rates are instrumental in expanding or pulling back economic growth.
+That’s why they are one of the seven factors of how the U.S. economy works.

 7. The Stock Market

-Instead, the stock market can be used as a gauge on how the economy is doing.
-The better the economic health, the more investors want to buy.
-The worse the economy, the greater the market pullback.
+However, the stock market can be used to gauge how the economy is doing.
+The stronger the economy, the more investors want to buy.
+The worse the economy, the greater potential for a market pullback.

-When the market tumbles, it means investors are not as confident in the state of the economy.
-Stock prices go down and those businesses have less capital to work with.
-This can cause a halt to business growth and even job cuts.
+When the market pulls back, it means investors aren’t as confident in the state of the economy.
+Stock prices go down, and businesses have less capital to work with.
+Business expansion halts, and it can even lead to job cuts.

-So while the U.S. economy can seem like a complex operation, you can look at these factors to help determine just how it all works.
+The bottom line: The U.S. economy seems like a complex operation, but these factors can help you figure out how it all works.